IBM/cp4i-deployment-samples/EventEnabledInsurance/readme.md

 DB_writer bar file: Responsible for Reading messages from the Queue `Quote` and adding to the Postgres Database table `db_cp4i1_sor_eei`.
 The flow consists of MQ input node and Java compute node.
 MQ input node passes the messages to the java compute node in the flow which reads the messages from the queue after every second and adds them to the postgres table.

+:information_source: Should the db writer fail to communicate with the SOR DB an exception will be thrown and after 99 unsuccesful retries (99 seconds) the message will be backed out to a backout queue `QuoteBO`.

 # Testing the POST calls via APIC
 Instructions to load test the POST call via APIC can be found [here](post-load-test-readme.md).